Only half of respondents in S'pore Govt poll use 2-factor authentication for most online accounts

 This comes after earlier warnings by the authorities that criminals have been able to hack some online accounts, notably WhatsApp, that are not protected by 2FA.

-Still, findings from the Cyber Security Agency of Singapore's (CSA) cyber-security awareness survey, released on Monday (June 28), showed some improvement for e-mail and social media safeguards.
+Still, findings from the Cyber Security Agency of Singapore's (CSA) cyber-security awareness survey, released yesterday, showed some improvement for e-mail and social media safeguards.

 For personal e-mail accounts, 51 per cent of those polled said they used 2FA last year, up from 44 per cent in 2019.